Conducting a convergence and uncertainty analysis

 solution field from a prior simulation

-Different AMR functions have been tested throughout last year, but the original four as mentioned in CFD from the ground up remain the most efficient and effective.
-Some minor changes to cut-off values were made though:
+Different AMR functions were tested throughout last year, but the original four as mentioned in CFD from the ground up remain the most efficient and effective.
+Some minor changes to threshold values were made though:

-The velocity gradient refinement was found to be the least sensitive, but also the least mesh-heavy, so was left as-is.
+Results showed a low sensitivity to the velocity gradient refinement threshold but also the least mesh-heavy, so was left as-is.

-Total pressure was found to be mostly insensitive until it was relaxed to 120% of its current value, at which point there was excessive loss of downstream front tyre, rocker, and brow wing wake definition that led to changes in overall results.
-It was therefore kept at its current value.
+Results were insensitive to the total pressure refinement threshold until it increased by over 20%, at which point there was excessive loss of downstream front tyre, rocker, and brow wing wake definition, extending to lift and drag estimates.
+It was therefore kept at its previous value.

-The vorticity refinement was maintained, but an additional finer refinement was applied below Y0.15 to target the vortex cores under the floor.
-This reduced downforce estimates by 1 point but gave more consistent results and a slight reduction in the oscillation amplitudes of the mesh base size convergence tests, which is evidence for the expected oscillation cause shown in Figure 3.
+The vorticity refinement was maintained.
+An additional finer refinement level was applied, limited to within 120mm of the ground to target the vortex cores under the floor.
+This gave more consistent results and a reduction in the oscillation amplitudes of the mesh base size convergence tests when reconducted.

-The uncertainties for each parameter were combined through root mean squares to give the total uncertainty for each of lift, drag, and balance, as listed below:
+The uncertainties for each parameter were combined through root mean squares to give the total uncertainty for lift, drag, and balance, as listed below:

 Straight airflow ride-height